 Guide Dogs Victoria recorded a surplus for the financial year.
-This surplus includes \$4,641m of revenue received to go toward the campus redevelopment.
+This surplus includes \$4.957m of revenue received to go toward the campus redevelopment (30 June 2021: \$4.641m).
 The balance sheet includes a reserve for these capital funds.
 Operating cash balances are being closely monitored to ensure non-capital works are adequately funded.
-Guide Dogs Victoria continued to be eligible for Job Keeper payments under the original Job Keeper Scheme, as well as under the Job Keeper Extension 2.
-Guide Dogs Victoria has a Pandemic and Long Term Financial Plan that facilitates its response to COVID-19.